mitalina/Project---Steganography-Tool-for-Image-File-Hiding/README.md

 Prepare the Files:
 - Choose the image file you want to use (e.g., cover.jpg).

-- Prepare the file you want to hide (e.g., secret.txt).
+- Prepare the file you want to hide (e.g., secret.txt/ file.pdf/ audio.mp3).

 ### Embed the File Inside the Image: